SarahEliha/chickmagnet/README.md

 # Chick Magnet

-Use this script to get magnet links for RARBG and automatically add them to qBittorrent.
+Use this script to list magnet links for RARBG searches.

 ## Requirements

-You need [qBittorrent-nox](https://manpages.ubuntu.com/manpages/cosmic/man1/qbittorrent-nox.1.html) if you want the script to automatically queue torrents.
+Python > 3

-Install `requests` with `pip install requests`.
+`requests` (`pip install requests`)

 ## Usage

-`python3 chickmagnet.py "search term 1080p"`

-## Customization

-Set the variable `APP_ID` to something unique of your choosing (without spaces).
+Edit chickmagnet.py and set the variable `APP_ID` to something unique of your choosing (without spaces).

-If you want to list the magnets instead of downloading them then uncomment line 26.

-If you are unable to (or do not want to) use qBittorrent-nox, comment out lines 32 and 33.
+Get magnet links by `python3 chickmagnet.py "search term`

+*Note: You can only get a maximum of 100 magnet links.
+This is a restriction of the RARBG API.*

+The list of magnet links of your most recent search is output in **recent_results.txt**.

+A cumulative list of magnet links is stored in **magnets.txt**.

+A history of your search terms is stored in **history.txt**.